Which Of The Following Reactions Produces Acetyl Chloride

 The balanced chemical equation for this reaction is: CH3COOH + SOCl2 → CH3COCl + SO2 + HCl

 In this reaction, thionyl chloride serves as the chlorinating agent.
-And the mechanism involves the initial formation of an acyl chlorosulfite intermediate, which then decomposes to form acetyl chloride, sulfur dioxide (SO2), and hydrochloric acid (HCl).
-Even so, both SO2 and HCl are gases at room temperature, which can be easily removed from the reaction mixture, simplifying the purification process.
+Worth adding: the mechanism involves the initial formation of an acyl chlorosulfite intermediate, which then decomposes to form acetyl chloride, sulfur dioxide (SO2), and hydrochloric acid (HCl).
+Day to day, both SO2 and HCl are gases at room temperature, which can be easily removed from the reaction mixture, simplifying the purification process.
 This makes thionyl chloride a preferred reagent for many chemists.

 Reaction of Acetic Acid with Phosphorus Trichloride (PCl3)